lukaszmadrzynski/Website-Update/content/pages/ecotours/elephant-hill.md

       Wild Biodiversity Hotspot in the Heart of Lijiang
     text: >+
-      Escape the crowds and immerse yourself in pristine nature just outside Lijiang!
+      Escape the crowds and immerse yourself in pristine nature just outside Lijiang Old Town!
 Our ecotour unveils a peaceful

       haven of biodiversity, a protected water source.
 Discover rare orchids, unique